Helping with this project

 Many of you are incredibly serious about railroading.
 And many of you discover very obscure facts about companies.

-I find that kind of info, also.
+I also need to find that kind of information.
 HOWEVER, my goal is to catalog certificates from every railroad or coal company that operated or intended to operate in North America.
 People with a lot more knowledge than me record tremendous amounts of information about railroads in books, magazines, and on the web.
 For that reason, I do not record every morsel of information that comes my way.

 I seek and keep information about railroad companies when that information directly involves the understanding or interpretation of certificates.
 I always appreciate additional information such as:

-I record names of presidents, chief executive officers, and chairmen of boards when I learn their full spans of their service to the nearest year (no need for month and day).
-I do not record officer names until I learn starting and ending dates of their service.
+I record names of presidents, chief executive officers, and chairmen of boards when I learn their full spans of their service to the nearest year .
+I do not record officer names until I learn both starting and ending dates of their service.

 I stress that this site is about collectible stocks and bonds.
 Information about track alignments, accidents, secondary personalities, passenger trains, corporate takeovers, and intricate financing is far beyond the scope of this website.
 Yes, I agree that kind of information is FUN.
 I am always researching something.
 Realistically, people seeking hard-core information about railroading and railroad companies are going to find better information elsewhere.
 Think about this project as providing ground-level information about certificates.
 Any other information about railroading must be a "30,000-foot view."